qaanit/GrouPay/README.md

+# GrouPay - streamlining group payments
+This is a hackathon project, for more information on this project see demo/OVERVIEW.md

 # South African Intervarsity Hackathon Submission Template - 2025

 Welcome to the official Hackathon Submission Template for the **South African Intervarsity Hackathon 2025**!
 This repository is designed to help participants organize their project submissions in a **consistent, judge-friendly structure** while supporting any tech stack.